teacher-aj/HeschelCS/project_00_basic_webpage/README.md

 ## Submission

-You must upload two URLs to sakai:
+You must upload the URL of your webpage to schoology:
-1. the URL to your webpage, and
-1. the URL to the Internet Archive's copy of your webpage.
+1. the URL to your webpage

-If you also completed extra credit, take a screenshot proving you completed the extra credit, and upload that to sakai.
+If you also completed any extra credit, take a screenshot proving you completed the extra credit, and upload that to sakai.